getsentry/rfcs/text/0039-sdk-performance-issue-creation.md

 1. SDKs can capture a stack trace which will help with actionability.
 2. No running transaction required.
 3. Can tie together transaction and error far more easily since both objects exist at the point of time the performance issue will be created
+4. Consistent location for detector logic

 ### Cons

+1. Need for per-SDK rollout.
-1. Double dipping, sending the transaction and the error created within that transaction.
+2. Double dipping quotas, sending the transaction and the error created within that transaction.
-2. Code on SDK could cause overhead.
+3. Code on SDK could cause overhead.
-3. Not able to use dynamic thresholds, code changes would be required to update settings.
+4. Not able to use dynamic thresholds, code changes would be required to update settings.
+5. Stack traces are inherently expensive to process

 ## Option 3: Ingest creates the performance issues